Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1536$-$4948}

 The profile shows a two prominent components of nearly equal height, separated by about 75\degr.
-The components are about 40\degr\ and 55\degr\ wide, respectively.
-There is a third disjoint. much weaker component, trailing by about 120\degr\ and with a width of about 50\degr.
-Given the low s/n it is difficult to discern if the components are connected or not.
+With the given S/N, the components are about 40\degr\ and 55\degr\ wide, respectively.
+There is a third disjoint, much weaker component, trailing by about 120\degr\ and with a width of about 50\degr.
+Given the low S/N it is difficult to discern if the components are connected or not.
+In such a case, the profile would be 250\degr\ wide.
 None of the components show significant polarisation.
 The gamma-ray profile is complex with four peaks.
 Its large width overlaps with most of the radio profile.